didiatworkz/Webspell-autoInstaller/README.md

 ## Usage

-##### Check the files if exist
+##### Checks whether the files exist
-If you want to check they exsist admincenter.php
+If they want to check whether admincenter. php it exists
 ```php
 $find_file[] = 'admin/admincenter.php';
 ```

-The script looking for the absolute path in webspell.
+The script needs the absolute path from the webspell list.

 ##### Manipulate files
 You can use the auto installer to insert simple code into files to certain positions.